1- A DISTURBING DRAWING

 “No time now, but don’t worry, I’ll see it tomorrow,” said Mr. Clift, standing.
 “I’m coming to Medieval Day!”

-Jake tried a smile and it worked.
+Jake tried to smile and it worked.
 He released his knees and put his feet back on the floor.

 “Get some rest tonight,” Mr. Clift said.
 “You need to chill out a little.
 Leave the diorama alone – I’m sure it’s already perfect – and spend some time with Owen.
 He probably misses you.”